 So after seeing the keyword “blogging” is hard to rank for, what should you do?
 Well, this is where I use another free tool to even more quickly generate long tail variations.
 KWFinder does this as well, but not as quick.
 So I launch a tool called Ubersuggest .
 It is 100% free and no subscriptions required unlike keywordtool.io.
 So I input the keyword “blogging” into it and I search for a better long tail variation.
 I see one that catches my eye, “blogging away debt.”

 So I jump back into KWFinder really quick, type in “blogging away debt” and boom.
 I just found an “easy” to rank for keyword with 1,000 search volume in about 2 minutes!

 Some other cool features in KWFinder is that you can compile different lists and also export keywords to CSVs, and then use them in other tools.
 There is also a nice little “history” tab as well to see your recent searches.
 And don’t forget the amazing “filter results” feature which keeps getting more powerful.
 See screenshot below.

 Here is the annual pricing for KWFinder.
-I use the tool so much that I always go for the yearly pricing because of how much you can save.
+I use the tool so much that I always go for the yearly pricing because of how much you can save (44% to be exact!).
 If you look at the alternatives, SEMrush cheapest plan is $69.95 a month and keywordtool.io cheapest price with search volume is $88 a month.
 So really, KWFinder is a pretty good deal when it comes to pricing!
 The basic plan gives you 100 searches per 24 hours, which is plenty for most people.